 - Balance Walking for CMT The Balance Walking for CMT Video Series demonstrates how using balance walking poles can dramatically increase the confidence, fitness, and mobility of people living with CMT.
-The Benefits of Balance Walking by Dr. Joseph Gregory Stilwell, DPM, ...Read more ...
+Episode 1: What Is Balance Walking?
+Episode 2: Simple Steps to ...Read more ...

 - Let’s Move!
 To exercise or NOT to exercise?
 If you have received conflicting advice about the role of exercise in CMT, you are not alone!
 Not a CMT clinic day goes by without my being asked: – “Will ...Read more ...